A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: A mixed precision preconditioned one-sided Jacobi method for the SVD

-In Theorem \ref{thm:svd-main}, the quadratic convergence of Algorithm \ref{alg:svd-main} is established under the assumption that $\zeta_1 \|A\|^2\upsilon <d/(4\sqrt{2})$ for some constant $\zeta_1 \equiv \zeta_1 (m,n)$ and there exists a clear gap between the distinct singular values of the matrix $C^{(0)}=AQ$.
-In the following theorem, we establish the quadratic convergence of Algorithm \ref{alg:svd-main} under the assumption that there exists a clear gap between the distinct singular values of the original matrix $A$.
+In Theorem \ref{thm:svd-main}, the error analysis of Algorithm {\rm\ref{alg:svd-main}} is established under the assumption that $\zeta_1 \|A\|^2 \upsilon <d(C_0^TC_0)/4$ for some constant $\zeta_1 \equiv \zeta_1 (m,n)$ and there exists a clear gap between the singular values of $C_0=\fl(AQ)$, which is not easy to estimate in practice.
+In the following theorem, we establish the error analysis of Algorithm {\rm\ref{alg:svd-main}} under the assumption that there exists a clear gap between the singular values of the original matrix $A$.